-There is a range of different arson offences that you can be charged with under the Criminal Damage Act 1971.
+There are a range of different arson offences that you can be charged with under the Criminal Damage Act 1971.

 - ‘Simple arson’: involves causing damage by deliberately setting fire to something such as a vehicle in a field or an empty shop, or even in some cases, your own property.

-- Arson: where someone is reckless as to whether life is endangered.
+- Arson involving being reckless as to whether life is endangered.
 For example, setting fire to an aircraft or an apartment in a block of flats where people could get hurt.